This deployment guide shows you how to deploy and connect to a Google Compute Engine VM running SAP Business One.

 - SAP Business One 9.2 PL08

-Use the GCP Console to create a Cloud Storage bucket for storing the SAP HANA installation files.
+Use the Cloud Console to create a Cloud Storage bucket for storing the SAP HANA installation files.
 Note that the bucket name must be unique across GCP.
-During bucket creation, choose Regional in the **Default storage class **section, then choose us-west1 in the **Regional location **section.
+During bucket creation, choose Standard in the Default storage class section, then choose us-west1 in the Location section.

 Configure bucket permissions.
 By default, as owner of the bucket, you have read-write access to the bucket.
 If you want, you can allow other members in your group or individual users to access your bucket, as shown here:

-In the GCP Console, in the Cloud Storage bucket page, choose Upload Files to upload the software to your bucket from your local machine:
+In the Cloud Console, in the Cloud Storage bucket page, choose Upload Files to upload the software to your bucket from your local machine:

 Note the name of the bucket that you uploaded the binaries to.
 You will need to use it when installing the SAP software.